-- PEDIATRIC patients categorized as Priority-1 or Priority-2 Medical will be transported to either Atrium Health's Levine Children's Hospital or Novant Health Presbyterian Medical Center Hemby Children's Hospital - A. Choice of receiving hospital will be based on the following order: - i.
-Patient/family preference (healthcare system) - ii.
-Patients not having a preference or unable to communicate their preference will be transported to the closest children's hospital emergency department in MECKLENBURG COUNTY per mapping data - 2.
-PEDIATRIC Patients categorized as Priority-3 Medical or Priority-3 Trauma or may be transported to any hospital or free-standing emergency department - A. Choice of receiving hospital will be based on the following order: - i.
-Patient/family preference - ii.
-Patients not having a facility preference or unable to communicate their preference will be transported to the closest emergency department in MECKLENBURG COUNTY per mapping data - 3.
-Patients requiring emergent intervention (airway management, ongoing CPR, or other critical resuscitative need) should be transported to the closest emergency department - 4.
-Prehospital personnel will refrain from persuading a patient's decision
+- PEDIATRIC patients categorized as Priority-1 or Priority-2 Medical or Pediatric Code-600 will be transported to either Atrium Health's Levine Children's Hospital or Novant Health Presbyterian Medical Center Hemby Children's Hospital - 2.
+Choice of receiving hospital will be based on the following order: - A. Patient/family preference (healthcare system) - B. Patients not having a preference or unable to communicate their preference will be transported to the closest children's hospital emergency department in MECKLENBURG COUNTY per mapping data - 3.
+PEDIATRIC Patients categorized as Priority-3 Medical or Priority-3 Trauma or may be transported to any hospital or freestanding emergency department - 4.
+Choice of receiving hospital will be based on the following order: - A. Patient/family preference - B. Patients not having a facility preference or unable to communicate their preference will be transported to the closest emergency department in MECKLENBURG COUNTY per mapping data - 5.
+Patients requiring emergent intervention (airway management, ongoing CPR, or other critical resuscitative need) should be transported to the closest emergency department - \ Prehospital personnel will refrain from persuading a patient's decision